MikPoik/BotTailor/README.md

-# AI Chatbot Widget Platform
+# BotTailor

-A full-stack React application for creating and embedding intelligent AI chatbots on any website.
+Smart AI Chatbots Made Simple - A full-stack React application for creating and embedding intelligent AI chatbots on any website.
 Built with Express.js backend and React frontend, featuring customizable UI, rich messaging, and seamless integration.

 ## Features